17 Kids Books That Celebrate Black History

 Written by Tonya Leslie, PhD

 It would be pretty tough to teach kids about Black history without mentioning the first Black president of the United States of America.
 This fun book takes kids on a ride through the impressive timeline of Obama's life from his childhood growing up in Hawaii all the way through his eight years as president.
 Accessible and fantastically engaging, this book is ideal for kids 6 and up.
-(PS: There's a "The Story of" book on Michelle Obama, too!)
+PS: There's a "The Story of" book on Michelle Obama, too!
+(For younger children, check out the Little Golden Book biography of Barack Obama.)

 Disclaimer: The information on our site is NOT medical advice for any specific person or condition.
 It is only meant as general information.
 If you have any medical questions and concerns about your child or yourself, please contact your health provider.